 You’ll need to do a thorough assessment of your team to determine whether they have the right technical knowledge and expertise to build an internal system — or whether it’s better to rely on industry experts for this.
 One advantage to third-party CDP solutions is that they come with built-in experience and existing user communities to help solve such problems.

 To facilitate compliance with the growing array of data privacy regulations, another skill set you’ll need internally is data governance.
 This is a highly specialized area involving the organization and streamlining of data collection and data stewardship, as well as compliance with such directives and laws as the GDPR and the CCPA.
 Consider whether it might be easier to tap into the experience of industry experts for this role.

 Did you factor maintenance costs into the ‘Build’ option?

 An additional consideration: if you choose to build your own customized solution, you’ll gain the advantage of retaining full ownership of the code, but you’ll need to maintain the system, which will require additional expenses.
 Don’t forget to factor in your investments in maintenance and support as you crunch your numbers.

-If you choose a ready-to-use a system like Arm Treasure Data’s enterprise CDP, you’re guaranteed to receive competitive service levels, system reliability, and continual updates.
+If you choose a ready-to-use a system through a CDP vendor like Treasure Data’s enterprise CDP, you’re guaranteed to receive competitive service levels, system reliability, and continual updates.
 It’s all built into the price.
 Treasure Data typically releases product updates every two weeks, continually adding product functionality, new system integrations and platform performance enhancements.